Skip Navigation

 Regular preventative maintenance on your home heating and cooling system is the best way to guarantee peak performance — and protect against potentially expensive issues down the road.
 You can schedule a complete inspection and HVAC cleaning by one of our trained service technicians by giving us a call at 515-244-8911 or by visiting our website.

-You routinely change the oil and rotate the tires on your car to keep it running smoothly.
-So, why ignore your HVAC system?
-Preventive maintenance is critical to the life of your heating and cooling system.
-It’s as simple as regularly changing your air filter and signing up for an annual maintenance contract.
+HVAC preventative maintenance in Des Moines is one of the simplest ways to keep your heating and cooling system running smoothly all year.
+You routinely change the oil and rotate the tires on your car to keep it operating at its best, your HVAC system deserves the same level of care.
+Preventive maintenance is critical to the life and performance of your furnace and air conditioner.
+In most homes, it’s as simple as regularly changing your air filter and signing up for an annual maintenance contract.

 Maintenance is an important step in extending the life of your heating and cooling system.
 A furnace or air conditioner can last up to 20 years — but not if it’s poorly maintained.
-Investing in preventative maintenance can save you time and money in the long run.
+Investing in HVAC preventative maintenance can save you time and money, especially with Iowa’s extreme temperature swings.

 Related content: How long does an HVAC system last?

 During your biannual service appointment, the HVAC technician will clean your system and inspect its internal components.
 For example, the Bell Brothers preventive maintenance program includes checking the furnace and air conditioner, replacing filters and carbon monoxide testing.
-Techs will take the time to explain what they find and work to resolve the issue on the spot.
+Technicians take the time to explain what they find and work to resolve issues on the spot, helping keep your Des Moines home safe and comfortable.

 All the air in your home passes through the furnace filter.
 Simply changing the filter removes trapped dirt, pollen and allergens from your home.
 Disposable 1-inch filters should be changed monthly, while high-efficiency filters need to be changed every six months to one year.